content-left-bg.png

 Approach

 The Regulatory Authority takes a risk-based approach to assessing applications.
-Read more about our approach, called regulating for quality.
+Read more about our approach, called regulating for quality, and our procedure for determining applications for early childhood services.

 The Regulatory Authority will assess applications against the requirements under the National Law and National Regulations, including fitness and propriety of the applicant and any PMCs.